rackerlabs/support-how-to/content/how-to/rackspace-cdn/uses-of-rackspace-cdn/index.md

 Commonly built with a mix of static objects and text, formatting like CSS, and some media components like marketing videos, websites can be CDN enabled quickly and easily.
-With origin-pull technology, you simply identify a hostname and an origin, and your entire site is cached and accelerated.
+With origin-pull technology, you simply identify a hostname and an origin and your entire site is cached and accelerated.

 ### Application acceleration